The Sandman (TV series): Post-production

-The comic series' cover artist, Dave McKean, came out of retirement to design the end-credits sequences for each episode.
+The comic series's cover artist, Dave McKean, came out of retirement to design the end-credits sequences for each episode.

 Visual effects

 To achieve the many visual effects in the series, One of Us and Untold Studios were hired to provide VFX shots for the first 11 episodes.
 One of Us supplied visual effects for several scenes, including a tower room ceiling sequence in which, "the stone walls break down like a fabric of reality", the backdrop for Desire's red room, and the visual effects for the Corinthian.
 Untold Studios supplied the effects for several sequences, including a scene in which Morpheus is engulfed in Hell, Stephen Fry's transformation into a forest as Fiddler's Green, and the animated cats in the bonus episode, "Dream of a Thousand Cats".
 VFX supervisor James Hattsmith said that the VFX team approached the source material with an aim to, "bring it into the "real" world whilst balancing the feeling of the fantastical with maintaining tangibility."
 Other companies involved in creating the 2,900 visual effects for the show included Framestore, Industrial Light and Magic (ILM), Important Looking Pirates, Rodeo FX, Union FX and Chicken Bone VFX.
 Framestore created the visuals for Matthew the Raven, which required an intricate feather system, puppets and live-action ravens to create realistic visuals.
-Rodeo FX produced visual concepts for Morpheus' palace that took inspiration from various world sculptures.
+Rodeo FX produced visual concepts for Morpheus's palace that took inspiration from various world sculptures.
 The Rodeo FX team conceived the palace's fall into ruin as a representation of the collective consciousness and consequently the palace "reflected a broad cultural context".
-For the entrance to The Dreaming, the Gate of Horn was moulded by production designer Jon Gary Steele in the form of a small 20 × 25 foot section that was used to augment a gate measuring 300 feet wide by 300 feet tall.
+For the entrance to the Dreaming, the Gate of Horn was moulded by production designer Jon Gary Steele in the form of a small 20 × 25 foot section that was used to augment a gate measuring 300 feet wide by 300 feet tall.
 The Undercroft in which Morpheus is imprisoned was built as a set with a moat, smoke, wind effects, flame bars and self-igniting candles.
 To create Lucifer's Palace, the VFX team was concerned about viewers' preconceived ideas of how it should appear and began by using Google Images to research previous depictions.
 The final design used a combination of traditional architecture and photorealistic imagery from the comic book.

 Music

 The series was scored by British composer David Buckley, who was nominated for an Emmy Award in the Outstanding Theme Music category in 2017 for his work on The Good Fight.
 He used a wide range of sounds, from recordings with a large orchestra (at Synchron Stage Vienna) and a choir to early music instruments such as the viola da gamba and baroque flutes, as well as esoteric sounds.
 He additionally combined these with modern electronic textures to "bridge time within the music."
-The soundtracks for seasons 1 and 2 were released on August 4, 2022 and July 2, 2025 respectively by WaterTower Music.
+The soundtracks for seasons 1 and 2 were released on August 4, 2022, and July 2, 2025, respectively by WaterTower Music.